 As of November 20, 2009 this webpage became the "homepage" for the Oliver Y DNA project based on results at FTDNA.
 I have attempted to use the same or similar colors that Pat used for the groups of Oliver men whose Y haplotypes match closely.

 Most men in the groups of matching Oliver men have provided genealogical information which allows one to see connections to a common ancestor.
-CLICK ON the names of the separate webpages below, that illustrate this information. (note that in December 2017, RootsWeb was taken down and therefore these pages are not available until it is reinstated.)

 A webpage that shows only the genealogical charts for most of the groups.
 Please see: